 SBA Veterans Advantage

 The SBA Veterans Advantage program offers loans with low fees and certain government guarantees.
-To qualify, businesses must be 51 percent or more owned and controlled by an individual or individuals who are veterans, service-disabled veterans, active duty military service members participating in the military’s Transition Assistance Program (TAP), reservists or national guard members or a current spouse of anyone in these categories.
-Due to new policy changes, qualified veterans will no longer have to pay an upfront fee for loans up to $350,000 under this program.
+To qualify, businesses must be 51 percent or more owned and controlled by an individual or individuals who are veterans, service-disabled veterans, active-duty military service members participating in the military's Transition Assistance Program (TAP), reservists or national guard members or a current spouse of anyone in these categories.
+Qualified veterans don't have to pay fees on loans of up to $125,000 and can borrow as much as $5 million.

 SBA's Boots to Business Entrepreneur Program

 Boots to Business is a two-step training program offered as a joint effort between the SBA and the Department of Defense Transition Assistance Program (TAP).
 During this program, veterans attend important training sessions that teach them the basics of entrepreneurship and small business success.
 This program is available to veterans of all statuses with the goal of helping them ease into their new roles as entrepreneurs and small business owners.
 Participants can opt to join a two-day entrepreneurship course or an eight-week online course that offers a more in-depth introduction to business planning and design.

 Streetshares is a small business lender that focuses on helping veterans build their small businesses.
 It offers small business loans for veterans with good credit and a solid business plan.
 Loans up to $250,000 are available, and loans from Streetshares come without many of the hurdles created by traditional banks and lenders.
 You can qualify for free, but you must be able to prove your veteran status.